This page describes a Guided Search feature in Vertex AI Search for retail conversational search.

 Alternative to dynamic facets

 Dynamic facets are associated with broad queries which have low revenue per query.
-Customers can become overwhelmed when they see 10,000s of results, creating the risk that they abandon their search experience.
-Particularly search queries that return high product counts have an unusually low revenue per query.
+Customers can become overwhelmed when they see tens of thousands of results, creating the risk that they abandon their search experience.
+In particular, search queries that return high product counts have an unusually low revenue per query.
 Conversational search is able to refine queries and can be used in conjunction with dynamic facets.
 Conversational search offers some advantages over dynamic facets, being more human, more interactive, and using less on-page real estate.

 Customizable generative questions adapted to retailer preferences